 IMPLEMENTATION STRATEGIES ANNOUNCEMENTS

-Draft Shoreline Armoring Implementation Strategy available for Public Comment: October 30 – November 30, 2017
+EXTENDED THROUGH DECEMBER 8TH: Draft Shoreline Armoring Implementation Strategy available for Public Comment

 The Habitat Strategic Initiative team, in partnership with the Washington Department of Fish & Wildlife, Washington Department of Natural Resources, Puget Sound Partnership, Puget Sound Institute, and an Interdisciplinary Team of experts, has been developing the Shoreline Armoring Implementation Strategy to maximize progress towards reducing shoreline armor in Puget Sound.
 To learn more, watch a brief video on the development of the Implementation Strategy and read our fact sheet.

-The Shoreline Armoring Implementation Strategy draft will be available for public review and comment from October 30 through November 30.
+The Shoreline Armoring Implementation Strategy draft will be available for public review and comment extended through December 8th.

 You can find the Implementation Strategy draft documents in a public Box folder: https://pspwa.box.com/s/26torgsst4arol01ljzy1vxjeg2gy5d3.
 The primary document is the narrative with supporting material available in the appendices.